Al Masha: Rural Commons

 2023–2024

-The Decolonizing Architecture program (DAAS) is a post-master program run by Alessandro Petti, based on horizontal, site-specifc pedagogy.
+The Decolonizing Architecture program (DAAS) is a post-master program run by Alessandro Petti, based on horizontal and site-specifc pedagogy.
 In 2023–24, the course focused on the concept of al Mashaa’ – a form of communal land use that was found throughout the Levant and the Ottoman Empire.

-The work took place in Salento, in the south of Italy, where a group of people are exploring collective forms of inhabitation and cultivation; and in Sicily, where a former Fascist village is being transformed into a laboratory for decolonial thought and practices at the margins of Europe.
+The year’s program drew a line connecting the history of al Mashaa’ with the territorial condition of Southern Italy, once subaltern and now marginal.
+We worked first in Salento, where a group of artists are exploring collective forms of inhabitation and cultivation; and then in Sicily, where a former Fascist village is being transformed into a laboratory for decolonial thought and practices.

 Difficult Heritage